What Allergy Medicine is Safe for Dogs?

 See files for Dogs

-Many people association allergies and dogs with the effects they have on humans.
+Many people associate allergies and dogs with the effects they have on humans.
 Too few are considerate of the fact dogs can have their own allergy problems.
-While allergies can be infuriating for anyone, humans are able to go into a pharmacy and buy over-the-counter medication to help combat daily inconvenience.
+While allergies can be infuriating for anyone, humans are able to go to a pharmacy and buy over-the-counter medication to help combat daily inconvenience.
 For this reason, many people wonder what allergy medicine is safe for dogs?
 Are we able to buy over-the-counter dog allergy medicine?
 Do we need a prescription?

 What are the different types of allergy medications for dogs?